-Recent work has involved:
+Recent significant work has involved:

-- Boston Trust Co Ltd v Szerelmey Ltd [2022] EWHC 3055 (Ch) and ongoing: instructed for minority shareholders on the trial of a common law double derivative claim concerning a renowned stonework business.
+- Re iBridge Finance Ltd (2025): Matthew successfully opposed an application for permission to continue a derivative claim in connection with a wider shareholder dispute (on which he continues to be instructed). - Re Mitt Wearables Ltd [2023] EWHC 1800 (Ch): Matthew successfully appeared unled in a two-week trial of an unfair prejudice petition concerning a company which had developed a novel prosthetic limb.
+Matthew obtained the largest every pro bono costs order and was shortlisted for pro bono junior of the year. - Boston Trust Co Ltd v Szerelmey Ltd [2022] EWHC 3055 (Ch) and ongoing: instructed for minority shareholders on the trial of a common law double derivative claim concerning a renowned stonework business.
 Also appeared on an application for an extension of the costs indemnity and other ancillary matters .
 Leading Chantelle Staynings. - Durose v Tagco BV [2022] EWHC 3000 (Ch): successfully defended an unfair prejudice petition on behalf of professional investor respondents with multiple unled applications over three years.
-Led by Mark Harper KC at trial. - FTV v Tuckwell [2021] JRC 25 (first instance); [2021] JCA 176 (on appeal) Matthew was instructed (with Edmund Nourse QC and Jersey advocates) in relation to an unfair prejudice and just and equitable winding up petition in Jersey worth hundreds of millions of pounds in relation to ETFS Capital Limited. - Acting for majority shareholders in a foundry business; the matter settled on confidential terms following mediation in 2023. - Instructed by a minority shareholder in relation to the statutory redemption process under s.
-176 of the BVI Business Companies Act 2004 (ongoing). - Acting for a minority shareholder in a medical recruitment business; the matter settled on confidential terms following mediation in late 2019. - Re Oxford Bioelectronics Ltd (2019) acted for the company on an application to strike out a prayer for just and equitable winding up in an unfair prejudice petition. - Re Delmergate Limited (2018): an unfair prejudice petition concerning a substantial chain of pharmacies.
-Settled on the first day of trial. - Re Hayne Barn Holdings Limited (2018): an unfair prejudice petition concerning a commercial landlord company.
-Settled at mediation.
+Led by Mark Harper KC at trial.

+- FTV v Tuckwell [2021] JRC 25 (first instance); [2021] JCA 176 (on appeal) Matthew was instructed (with Edmund Nourse KC and Jersey advocates) in relation to an unfair prejudice and just and equitable winding up petition in Jersey worth hundreds of millions of pounds in relation to ETFS Capital Limited. - Acting for majority shareholders in a foundry business; the matter settled on confidential terms following mediation in 2023. - Many shareholder disputes which have followed the same pattern, involving businesses ranging from solicitors' firms, management consultancy, architecture, restaurants, medical recruitment and luxury goods. - Instructed by a minority shareholder in relation to the statutory redemption process under s.
+176 of the BVI Business Companies Act 2004. - Re Oxford Bioelectronics Ltd (2019) acted for the company on an application to strike out a prayer for just and equitable winding up in an unfair prejudice petition.